 The 2018 Tapati festival will run from the 27th January to the 12th February, and as usual we will be providing packages for customers to attend.
 So if you'd like to see Easter Island at its traditional best and experience a genuinely authentic and locally-run festival, get in touch now!

-Ask us about this Festival in Easter Island
+Ask us about this Event in Easter Island